Do it online

 Plymouth Show 2015

 The Plymouth Show is Plymouth’s annual flower and produce show, showcasing the biggest, the best and the weirdest fruit, flowers and vegetables produced by local people and interested entrants in other parts of the country.
-For more information please visit the Blooming Brilliant Plymouth Show website.
+For more information please visit The Plymouth Show website.

 Plymouth in Bloom committee